How To Start An Online Boutique

 - Operating Plan: Your org structure, facilities and equipment needed, staff required, and how your day-to-day operations will look.

-- Organization & Management Team: How management will be structured and what your management team brings to the table.
+- Organization & Management Team: How will management be structured, and what will your management team bring to the table?

 - Financials: An estimate of your starting and operating costs.